15 Ways To Homestead Anywhere

 Sharing is caring!

-When you hear the word homestead, what do you think of?
-Do you think of a man in coveralls out in a field sowing corn?
-Or a woman living in the suburbs gathering eggs from her 3 chickens for breakfast?
-How about a family living in an apartment in the city that grows tomatoes on their terrace?
+When you hear the word “homestead,” what comes to mind?
+Maybe it’s a man in coveralls out in a field planting corn.
+Or perhaps it’s a woman in the suburbs collecting eggs from her three backyard chickens.
+Could it even be a family in a city apartment growing tomatoes on their terrace?

 a basket of garden goodies. how to homestead anywhere.